Xanfre/T2FMDML/T2FMDML/readme.txt

 Rescue!
 Retaliation
 Reunion with Basso
+The Revenge of Lt.
+Hagen
 The Rise of the Mechanists
 The Ritual
 Rosaries are Red
+Rose Cottage
 Rowena's Curse
 Ruined
 Ruins of Originia
+Rust Belt Prison
 Safe Haven
 The Saint
 Saints and Thieves